Overview of the waste disposal levy

 Managed or controlled fill disposal facility (class 3 or 4) means a facility that accepts any one or more of the following for disposal:

-Note that the regulations also define cleanfill and industrial monofill (as below).
-However, these sites are not prescribed disposal facilities and thus are not subject to the levy.
-Cleanfill and industrial monofill sites will be required to report their tonnages to the Ministry from 1 January 2023.
-Transfer stations will be required to report from 1 January 2022.
+The regulations define cleanfill and industrial monofill.
+However, these sites are not prescribed disposal facilities and are not subject to the levy.
+Cleanfill and industrial monofill sites have been required to report their tonnages to the Ministry from 1 January 2023.
+Transfer stations have been required to report from 1 January 2022.

 Cleanfill facility (class 5) means a facility that accepts only virgin excavated natural material such as clay, soil, or rock, for disposal.